elixirofearth/VIMrly/README.md

 ## Vim Motions Chrome Extension for Google Docs 📝

 VIMrly is a Chrome Extension that integrates Vim-style keyboard shortcuts into Google Docs, enhancing text editing efficiency and user productivity.
+Built using TypeScript, Webpack, and Jest.
 Initially developed collaboratively during the **DevelopEd 3.0 Hackathon (2024)** 🏆 and further advanced 🚀, VIMrly aims to provide a seamless modal editing experience for Vim enthusiasts working within Google Docs.

 ## Features